5 Important Things American Expats Need to Know about Mortgages in England

 Every country has their own system for evaluating creditworthiness, and these systems are not connected globally.

-So, even if you’ve spent years building your credit in the States, when you move to England, you’ll be starting from scratch.
+So, even if you’ve spent years building excellent credit in the United States, when you move to England, you’ll essentially be starting from scratch.

 In most cases, it will take many months-or even years-to build credit in England.
-You will likely need to take specific steps before you’ will be’re offered the best rates mortgages (or any at all!).
+You will likely need to take specific steps before you’ will be’re offered the best rates mortgages (or even approved for a mortgage at all!).

 When we first arrived in England, I tried to build my credit by applying for a credit card from my UK bank.
 Even with a low credit limit and a healthy cash balance in an account with them, I was denied!